gauravrparikh/KMeansClustering/README.md

 ## Getting Started

-This project implements the KMeans Clustering Algorithm in Java using n-dimensional inout data.
+This project implements the KMeans Clustering Algorithm in Java using n-dimensional input data.
 Data can be read from a csv file or be randomly generated.
 The visual panel displays the clustering in higher dimensional data by performing a principal component analysis to showcase the 2 dimensions of maximum variance.
 The standard implementation performs complete clustering with an l-2 norm but has support for l1 norm implementation.

 ## Folder Structure
 The workspace the following classes